AMDmi3/opening_hours.js/README.md

 * Support calculation with variable times (e.g. ```sunrise-(sunset-00:30)```: meaning that the time range ends 30 minutes before sunset; ```(sunrise+01:02)-(sunset-00:30)```).

 * Supports open end (```10:00+```).
-It is interpreted as a eight hours time range with the state unknown and the comment "Specified as open end.
+It is interpreted as state unknown and the comment "Specified as open end.
 Closing time was guessed." if there is no comment specified.
-You might need to limit open end times in cases like: ```07:00+,12:00-16:00; 16:00-17:00 closed "needed because of open end"```.
+You might need to limit open end times in cases like: ```07:00+,12:00-16:00; 16:00-24:00 closed "needed because of open end"```.

+ Open end applies until the end of the day if the opening time is before 17:00.
+If the opening time is between 17:00 and 21:59 the open end time ends 10 hours after the opening.
+And if the opening time is after 22:00 (including 22:00) the closing time will be interpreted as 8 hours after the opening time.

 [suncalc]: https://github.com/mourner/suncalc